- Efficient undulating propulsion system

 - Amphibious capabilities over sand, snow and solid substrates.

 - Resistant to entanglement in plants or other aquatic debris

 - Deep sea potential

 - Highly maneuverable autonomous underwater vehicle (AUV) or remotely operated vehicle (ROV) that can move from land to sea and back with ease.
-Ideal for surf zone and amphibious beach missions
+Ideal for surf zone, amphibious beach missions and polar ice missions

 - Personal propulsion for professional divers and recreational use